wasnaqvi/HERMES/ReadMe.md

-# HERMES: Hierarchical Exoplanet Regression and Survey Design
+# HERMES: HiERarchical Modelling for Exoplanet Science

 This repository explores how well different survey designs can recover population–level trends between exoplanet mass and metallicity.
 It works with